nanoframework/nf-tools/README.md

 This repo contains various tools that are required in **nanoFramework** development, usage or repository management.

+* [EspFirmwareFlasher](EspFirmwareFlasher) Console app to flash an ESP32 with the bootloader and the nanoCLR images.
+* [Hex2Dfu](nanoFramework.Tools.Hex2Dfu) Console app to convert and/or pack HEX or BIN files in DFU packages (required to update some target boards).

 * [GitHub-bot](AzureFunction-github-bot) Azure Function project for **nanoFramework** GitHub bot which help with managing various aspects of communication and the pull requests workflow.
 * [GitHub DCO Check](GitHubDcoCheck) Windows app to check Pull Requests for DCO (obsolete as DCO is not required anymore).
-* [Hex2Dfu](nanoFramework.Tools.Hex2Dfu) Console app to convert and/or pack HEX or BIN files in DFU packages (required to update some target boards).

 ## Feedback and documentation